lachlan-waugh/cba-ctfs/slides/content/rootkits.md

 ---

 ### still kinda bad
-* AV could detect the system call table changes
+* AV could detect
+    * the system call table changes
     * or that the system call itself is changing
+    * or that the address of the syscall is abnormal

 ---